 Most tank sensors are relatively affordable, though capsule treatments are pricey.
 You may want to consider buying whatever product you decide on in bulk, but this will affect your overall storage capacity.

-Amount of Cleaner Needed
+Amount Of Cleaner Needed

 Are you hoping to treat all of your tank sensors, not just your black tank probes?
 And what about buying your cleaner in bulk to help save some money?
-The amount of cleaner that you need will affect what product that you ultimately decide on.
+The amount of cleaner you need will affect what product that you ultimately decide on.

 Many tank sensor cleaners come in smaller amounts, and you may need to consider a larger initial supply, especially if you haven’t treated your tank sensors yet.
 The buildup may require a few extra doses!

-Use in Fresh and Gray Water Tanks
+Use In Fresh And Gray Water Tanks

 Do you have tank sensors in all of your tanks, not just your black tank?
 While your black tank sensors are the most likely to malfunction, your gray and freshwater tanks could also have sensor issues if they haven’t been cleaned in some time.

 Some tank sensor cleaners are safe for use across all of your tanks, but others should never be put in your freshwater tank.
 Keep this in mind when making a final decision on a product- you don’t have to buy a product made for all of your tanks, but it could come in handy!

 As an RVer, it is important to try and purchase eco-friendly products whenever possible.
 RV chemicals can often damage local natural environments, whether it be from runoff or just leaving products outside for wildlife to interfere with.